unifiedtheories/unifiedtheories.github.io/index.md

 ### [Visual Design][visuals]

-Here I provide a few examples of visuals I have created, includes works such as datasheets, graphs, flowcharts, and powerpoint presentations
+Here I provide a few examples of visuals I have created, includes works such as datasheets, graphs, flowcharts, and powerpoint presentations.

+### [Computer Science Demos][csdemo]

+Here is a collection of videos showing the final product of some of my computer science assignments from my undergraduate degree.

 ### [Editing]